 No, you don’t.

-After watching a fair amount of BBC Planet Earth, I’m fairly confident that bulls play great defence and can form a pretty solid line to wear down the other mammals.
+After watching a fair amount of BBC's Planet Earth, I’m fairly confident that bulls play great defense and can form a pretty solid line to wear down the other mammals.
 Send 1,000 rats in the other direction to distract the eagles, and let 9,000 go over the line and slowly kill the rest of the animals.

-Anyways, air support here will be critical.
-You will have all these animals coming at you and some asshole with a gun trying to take you out.
-50 eagles will ensure that you retain control of the terrain and establish a zone of controlled chaos that will be crucial to your success.
-There will be like 10000 rats there and even assuming a very high attrition rate you are going to need a wide spread of birds around just generally fucking things up.
+Anyway, air support here will be critical.
+You will have all these animals coming at you, and some asshole with a gun trying to take you out.
+Fifty eagles will ensure that you retain control of the terrain and establish a zone of controlled chaos that will be crucial to your success.
+There will be like 10,000 rats there, and even assuming a very high attrition rate, you are going to need a wide spread of birds around just generally fucking things up.